-During the last decade, a number of novel agents that have markedly improved the prognosis of patients with metastatic renal cell carcinoma (mRCC) have been introduced in clinical practice.^{1,2} These agents work by targeting angiogenesis through pathways involving the vascular endothelial growth factor (VEGF) receptor and mammalian target of rapamycin (mTOR).
-One of these agents, pazopanib, is an oral tyrosine kinase inhibitor (TKI) that targets the VEGF receptor, platelet-derived growth factor (PDGF) receptor, and c-kit, and is approved as first-line treatment for mRCC.3 Pazopanib has been shown to prolong progression-free survival (PFS) compared to placebo in patients with mRCC.4 In the large phase III COMPARZ (Comparing the efficacy, safety, and tolerability of pazopanib versus sunitinib) trial, pazopanib showed similar efficacy to sunitinib, which is currently the most widely used first-line drug for the treatment of mRCC.5 The present guidelines recommend the use of pazopanib as first-line treatment for favorable- or intermediate- risk patients with clear cell mRCC.
+During the last decade, a number of novel agents that have markedly improved the prognosis of patients with metastatic renal cell carcinoma (mRCC) have been introduced in clinical practice.
+These agents work by targeting angiogenesis through pathways involving the vascular endothelial growth factor (VEGF) receptor and mammalian target of rapamycin (mTOR).
+One of these agents, pazopanib, is an oral tyrosine kinase inhibitor (TKI) that targets the VEGF receptor, plateletderived growth factor (PDGF) receptor, and c-kit, and is approved as first-line treatment for mRCC.
+Pazopanib has been shown to prolong progression-free survival (PFS) compared to placebo in patients with mRCC.
+In the large phase 3 COMPARZ (comparing the efficacy, safety, and tolerability of pazopanib vs. sunitinib) trial, pazopanib showed similar efficacy to sunitinib, which is currently the most widely used first-line drug for the treatment of mRCC.
+The present guidelines recommend the use of pazopanib as first-line treatment for favourable- or intermediate- risk patients with clear-cell mRCC.

-The phase III study of everolimus in patients with mRCC whose disease had progressed despite receiving VEGF targeted therapy demonstrated that patients treated with everolimus had a better PFS compared with those treated with placebo.^{6,7} Adverse events were more frequent in the everolimus group, but were mostly of mild or moderate severity.^{6,7} Everolimus was the first mTOR inhibitor to be approved for sequential use after a prior targeted therapy, and it is one of the most commonly used treatments in this setting.8-10 For the second-line treatment of mRCC, several targeted agents have been introduced, including TKIs and mTOR inhibitors; however, in Korea, everolimus is the only available drug for VEGF-refractory patients with mRCC.
-Although several studies have proposed an optimal sequence of targeted therapy, no firm recommendations are currently available.11
+The phase 3 study of everolimus in patients with mRCC whose disease had progressed despite receiving VEGF-targeted therapy demonstrated that patients treated with everolimus had a better PFS compared with those treated with placebo.
+Adverse events (AEs) were more frequent in the everolimus group, but were mostly of mild or moderate severity.
+Everolimus was the first mTOR inhibitor to be approved for sequential use after a prior targeted therapy, and it is one of the most commonly used treatments in this setting.8-10 For the second-line treatment of mRCC, several targeted agents have been introduced, including TKIs and mTOR inhibitors; however, in Korea, everolimus is the only available drug for VEGF-refractory patients with mRCC.
+Although several studies have proposed an optimal sequence of targeted therapy, no firm recommendations are currently available.

-The pivotal trial for these two agents has provided clinicians and patients with promising results, but few studies have examined the efficacy and tolerability of these drugs in Asian patients.^{3,6} Therefore, this study aimed to assess the efficacy and safety of pazopanib and everolimus in Korean patients with mRCC.
+The pivotal trial for these two agents has provided clinicians and patients with promising results, but few studies have examined the efficacy and tolerability of these drugs in Asian patients.
+Therefore, this study aimed to assess the efficacy and safety of pazopanib and everolimus in Korean patients with mRCC.